Gallery East in partnership with the City of Swan

 Marina Warner, From the Beast to the Blonde, click here for more information.

+Bill Willingham, Fables, click here for more information on these graphic novels.
 Angela Carter, The Bloody Chamber.
 Stephen Benson (ed), Contemporary Fiction and the Fairy Tale.

 Anna Kerchy (ed), Postmodern Reinterpretations of Fairytales: How Applying New Methods Generates New Meanings.